jabba2324/fizzbuzzkata/README.md

 # Fizz Buzz API Kata
-This is Chris' API for FizzBuzz, it has a single GET endpoint at /api/FizzBuzz/{number} this project demonstrates use of dependency injection, swagger and TDD in .NET Core 2.1 with ASP.NET Core 2.1.1
+This is Chris' API for FizzBuzz, it has a single GET endpoint at /api/FizzBuzz/{number} this project demonstrates use of dependency injection, swagger and TDD in .NET 8 with ASP.NET Core

 More on FizzBuzz [here](http://wiki.c2.com/?FizzBuzzTest).